 What is Adobong Kangkong?

-Adobong Kangkong, or kangkong adobo, is a dish with "kangkong" (water spinach) cooked "adobo" style.
-In the Philippines, adobo refers to a cooking process that involves marinating and simmering meat or vegetables in a mixture of vinegar, soy sauce, garlic, and peppercorns.
+Adobong Kangkong, or Kangkong Adobo, is a dish where "kangkong" (water spinach) is cooked "adobo" style.
+In the Philippines, adobo refers to a cooking technique that involves marinating and simmering meat or vegetables in a mixture of vinegar, soy sauce, garlic, bay leaf, and peppercorns.

-While the most common are Pork Adobo, Chicken Adobo, or Adobong Puti, the method can be applied to other ingredients including kangkong, sitaw (yardlong beans), eggs, peanuts, or squid.
+While the most common are Pork Adobo, Chicken Adobo, or Adobong Puti, the method can be applied to other ingredients like Adobong Sitaw (yardlong beans), Adobong Talong (eggplant), or Adobong Pusit (squid).
 Other variations might include the addition of coconut milk for a richer flavor.

 Ingredients you'll need